 - Any cooking equipment (apart from a kettle), containing a heating element.
-(Please note that each gyp/kitchen has a sink, microwave, kettle, toaster, hob and fridge, and students may place small additional cooking items in their gyp room.
-Bulky items such as coffee machines, rice cookers, air fryers etc are not permitted due to space constraints.
+(Please note that each gyp/kitchen has a sink, microwave, kettle, toaster, hob and fridge, and students may place small additional cooking items in their gyp room cupboard.
+Bulky items such as coffee machines, rice cookers, air fryers etc. are not permitted due to space constraints.
 Deep fat fryers are strictly forbidden due to the high risk of fire in use.) - Candles, joss sticks, incense or any other items involving the use of naked flames.
 Battery powered candles are not permitted in order to prevent staff expending time investigating whether they are real! - Hand-held steamers and electric diffusers (non-electric diffusers are fine). - Hanging your own curtains or lampshades.
-Those provided by the College are fire retardant and meet current fire regulations. - Use of cigarettes, e-cigarettes, and vapes, in line with the College's smoking policy. - Explosives or inflammable substances such as petrol or fireworks.
-Such items may not be stored by residents anywhere on College premises under any circumstances. - Cable reels and socket adaptors (pictured below).
+Those provided by the College are fire retardant and meet current fire regulations. - Use of cigarettes, e-cigarettes, and vapes, in line with the College's smoking policy. - Cable reels and socket adaptors (examples pictured below).
 These represent a fire risk and must not be used.
 Any appliances with 2-pin plugs, adaptors to plug in any electrical equipment not originating in the UK, and any equipment that is not rated for 240 volts or for use in the UK must not be used.